marcelocmachado/BrazilianFootball/README.md

 This is an article about the history of the Brazilian Football League's first division between the year of 2003 and 2021. :soccer:

-In 2003 the tournament changed its system to a _**round-robin**_ tournament (or all-play-all tournament), which is a competition in which each team meets every other participant.
-Before the round-robin system, the Brazilian Football League was played in a cup system, with a group stage - where only a few teams would get qualified to the next round - followed by a knock-out stage - where the teams that lost would get eliminated.
+In 2003 the tournament changed its system to a _**round-robin**_ tournament (or all-play-all tournament), which is a competition in which each team competes against every other participant.
+Before the round-robin system, the Brazilian Football League was played in a cup system, with a group stage; only a few teams would qualify to the next round - followed by a knock-out stage - where the teams that lost were eliminated.

-In the current system, at the end of a match, the winning team is rewarded with three points and the losing team with zero.
-If the match ends up as a tie, both teams are rewarded with one point.
+In the current system, at the end of each match, the winning team is awarded three points and the losing team receives zero.
+If the match results in a tie, both teams are awarded one point.

 The team that accumulates the highest sum of points will automatically be the champion. :trophy: The bottom four teams are automatically relegated to the second division.

 ## CLEANING AND FORMATTING DATA

 For this analysis, two datasets were utilized.
 The first provided data from the seasons of 2003-2020.
 For the most up-to-date analysis, the second dataset was scraped from the web, with the data of the season of 2021.
-Before analyzing the data, some unnecessary columns were removed and, since the data was entirely in Portuguese, translation to English was needed as well.
+Before analyzing the data, some unnecessary columns were removed and translated to English from Portuguese.

 The programming code used for cleaning and for this analysis is available here: